-Students will know the axioms of set theory, will be able to state them correctly (if informally), will be able to explain why they are justified based on the intuitive picture of the set theoretic universe being built up from below, and will be able to use them in solving problems and writing proofs.
+Students will know the important theorems and definitions of linear algebra, will be able to state them correctly, and will be able to use them in solving problems and writing proofs.
 Writing proofs means that students will be able both to figure out how to prove things, at a level of difficulty appropriate to an introductory mathematics course, and to communicate their arguments.
+Textbook: Linear Algebra 5th edition, Friedberg, Insel and Spence.
+Pearson, 2018.
+ISBN: 978-0134860244